Oral polio vaccine AIDS hypothesis: Development of hypothesis

 In 1987, historian-turned-activist Blaine Elswood contacted journalist Tom Curtis about a "bombshell story" on OPV and AIDS.
 Curtis published an article on the OPV AIDS hypothesis in Rolling Stone in 1992.
 In response, virologist Hilary Koprowski, implicated in the article as being possibly involved in the early spread of AIDS, sued Rolling Stone and Tom Curtis for defamation.
 The magazine published a clarification which praised Koprowski and stated:

 The editors of Rolling Stone wish to clarify that they never intended to suggest in the article that there is any scientific proof, nor do they know of any scientific proof, that Dr. Koprowski, an illustrious scientist, was in fact responsible for introducing AIDS to the human population or that he is the father of AIDS.

-Rolling Stone was ordered to pay US$1 in damages whilst incurring around US$500,000 in legal fees for its own defense.
+Rolling Stone was ordered to pay one US dollar in damages to Koprowski, whilst incurring around US$500,000 in legal fees for its own defense.

 A few scientists, notably the evolutionary biologist W. D. Hamilton, thought the hypothesis required serious investigation, but they received little support from the scientific community.
 For example, in 1996, Science refused to publish a letter Hamilton sent to it in which he replied to a 1992 Koprowski letter.
 Hamilton kept his position and said in 1999, "This theory, rather sadly, has gone from strength to strength.
 It's not proven by any means, but it's looking very strong."
 Hamilton was also supportive of journalist Edward Hooper who detailed the hypothesis in his 1999 book, The River.
 Hamilton wrote the foreword for the book and did two expeditions to Congo between December 1999 and January 2000 to collect evidences on the OPV hypothesis.
-None of the over 60 urine and faecal samples collected by Hamilton contained SIV.
-Still, Hamilton used his prestige within the Royal Society to promote a discussion meeting about the OPV hypothesis.
+Hamilton argued that the Royal Society should hold a meeting about the OPV hypothesis.
 In this meeting, held six months after Hamilton's death, in September 2000, Hooper further expanded on his allegations, although these claims were later rebutted by some of the scientists who were present at the meeting.
 In 2001, Hilary Koprowski responded by making a detailed rebuttal of the points made in the book, also in a talk to the Royal Society.
-In 2004, the Origin of Aids, a French TV documentary strongly supportive of the OPV hypothesis, appeared on several television stations around the world.
+In 2001, 60 urine and faecal samples collected by Hamilton were tested, although none contained SIV (although he did not necessarily expect them to).